herzenschein/herz-quadlet/redict/README.md

 Copy this folder to `~/.config/containers/systemd/`, inside the same folder as one of your other services.

-Change the container name to match something like `<service>-redis`, for instance `nextcloud-redis`.
-This is useful to differentiate between multiple Redis instances.
+Change the container name to match something like `<service>-redict`, for instance `nextcloud-redict`.
+This is useful to differentiate between multiple Redict instances.
 You might also want to change the filename to the same naming scheme.

 **Make sure it is in the same network as the service you are trying to run.**